HortusHonu/flixter/README.md

 # README

-I am learning how to use Git
+I am learning how to use Git and it is going very well.